 The Company's audited consolidated financial statements are included in the Company's Annual Report on Form 10-K. The Audit Committee has reviewed and discussed those financial statements with management of the Company and has discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
 AU section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
-Further, the Committee has received the written disclosures and the letter from the independent auditors required by applicable requirements of the Public Company Accounting Board regarding the independent auditor's communications with the audit committee has recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual on Form 10-K.
+Further, the Committee has received the written disclosures and the letter from the independent auditors required by applicable requirements of the Public Company Accounting Board regarding the independent auditor's communications with the audit committee concerning independence, and has discussed the independent auditor's independence with them.
+Based on these reviews and discussions, the Audit Committee has recommended to the Board of Directors that the audited consolidated financial statements be included in the Company's Annual on Form 10-K.